benc-uk/kube-workshop/k3s/08-helm-ingress/readme.md

 </details>

-Save this as `ingress.yaml` and apply the same as before with `kubectl`, validate the status with
+Apply the same as before with `kubectl`, validate the status with:

 ```bash
 kubectl get ingress